shuhanmirza/geolocation-iptoasn-go/README.md

 Webservice for getting geolocation and ASN information from IP addresses.
 This service can be easily run using docker.
 It has been implemented using Golang Gin Gonic.

 The source of the dataset is https://iptoasn.com/.
+The service has a scheduler that downloads the dataste every week.
 However, you can easily integrate any database of your liking.

 This service loads database into memory and uses binary search to get desired data.
 It requires around `400MB` of memory.